 The Lauren Herington 2017 Controversy

 In 2017, a three-year lawsuit between an NBA cheerleader and the Milwaukee Bucks ended.
-The pro-cheerleader, Lauren Herington, claimed Milwaukee Bucks failed to adhere to the law of the U.S.’s Fair Labour Standard Act.
+The pro-cheerleader, Lauren Herington, claimed Milwaukee Bucks failed to adhere to the law of the U.S.’s Fair Labor Standards Act.

-She earned an hourly pay of $4.5 per hour for each game which is considerably lower than the standard minimum wage.
-The lawsuit only cost the Bucks $250,000 in a settlement, and Laura herself got $10,000 of that.
+She said she earned an hourly pay of less than $4.50 per hour for each game, which is considerably lower than the standard minimum wage.
+The lawsuit cost the Bucks $250,000 in a settlement, and Lauren herself reportedly got about $10,000 of that.
 The rest of the payoff went to her lawyers and some of her fellow dancers.

 Generally, there are more cases of underpayment in the NBA cheerleading industry, but many of these women do not speak out about it.
 And some of those who file lawsuits against NBA teams and other leagues don’t end up succeeding.